🏠 Home

 useful here.

-reasoning of the teacher model and training on the summarized output is beneficial for both accuracy and
+to summarize the raw reasoning of the teacher model, and training on the summarized output, is beneficial for both accuracy and

 inference efficiency.

-Based model selection
+Base model selection

 Typically, we select open-source small models as the base models (mainly Qwen models).

-the OOD issue during training.
+an OOD issue during training.

 - For SE and security tasks, we don't need a coding model as the base model.
-For example, Qwen-2.5-instruct is
+For example,

-better than Qwen-2.5-coder.
+Qwen-2.5-Instruct is better than Qwen-2.5-Coder.

 specific sub-tasks.